-For consultations associated with the identification of VCs, the proponent will identify those VCs, processes, and interactions that either were identified to be of concern during any workshops or meetings held by the proponent or that the proponent considers likely to be affected by the project.
-In doing so, the proponent will indicate to whom these concerns are important and the reasons why, including Aboriginal, social, economic, recreational, and aesthetic considerations.
-The proponent will describe any issues raised or comments noted regarding the nature and sensitivity of the area within and surrounding the project and any planned or existing land and water use in the area.
-The proponent will also indicate the specific geographical areas or ecosystems that are of particular concern to interested parties, and their relation to the broader regional environment and economy.
+For consultations associated with the identification of VCs, the Proponent will identify those VCs, processes, and interactions that either were identified to be of concern during any workshops or meetings held by the Proponent or that the Proponent considers likely to be affected by the Project.
+In doing so, the Proponent will indicate to whom these concerns are important and the reasons why, including Aboriginal, social, economic, recreational, and aesthetic considerations.
+The Proponent will describe any issues raised or comments noted regarding the nature and sensitivity of the area within and surrounding the Project and any planned or existing land and water use in the area.
+The Proponent will also indicate the specific geographical areas or ecosystems that are of particular concern to interested parties, and their relation to the broader regional environment and economy.

-7.1.2 Effects of potential accidents or malfunctions
+7.1.2 Effects of Potential Accidents or Malfunctions

-The proponent will identify the probability of potential accidents and malfunctions related to the project, including an explanation of how those events were identified, potential consequences (including the environmental effects), the plausible worst case scenarios and the effects of these scenarios.
+The Proponent will list and identify probability of potential accidents and malfunctions related to the Project, including an explanation of how those events were identified, potential consequences (including the environmental effects), the plausible worst case scenarios and the effects of these scenarios.

 The geographical and temporal boundaries for the assessment of malfunctions and accidents may be different than those in the scope of factors for each VC.
-This will include an identification of the magnitude of an accident and/or malfunction, including the quantity, mechanism, rate, form and characteristics of the contaminants and other materials likely to be released into the environment during the accident and malfunction events.
+This will include an identification of the magnitude of an accident or malfunction, including the quantity, mechanism, rate, form and characteristics of the contaminants and other materials likely to be released into the environment during the accident and malfunction events.

-The EIS will also describe the safeguards that have been established to protect against such occurrences and the contingency/emergency response procedures in place if accidents and/or malfunctions do occur.
+The EIS will also describe the safeguards that have been established to protect against such occurrences and the contingency/emergency response procedures in place if accidents or malfunctions do occur and the efficacy of those respective plans.
 Detailed contingency and response plans will be presented.

-7.1.3 Effects of the environment on the project
+7.1.3 Effects of the Environment on the Project

-The EIS will take into account how local conditions and natural hazards, such as severe and/or extreme weather conditions and external events (e.g. flooding, ice jams, landslides, avalanches, erosion, subsidence, fire, outflow conditions and seismic events) could adversely affect the project and how this in turn could result in impacts to the environment (e.g., extreme environmental conditions result in malfunctions and accidental events).
+The EIS will take into account how local conditions and natural hazards, such as severe or extreme weather conditions and external events (e.g. flooding, landslides, avalanches, erosion, subsidence, fire, and seismic events) could adversely affect the Project and how this in turn could result in impacts to the environment (e.g., extreme environmental conditions result in malfunctions and accidental events).
 These events will be considered in different probability patterns (i.e. 5-year flood vs. 100-year flood).
-Longer-term effects of climate change will also be discussed up to the projected post-closure phase of the project.
+Longer-term effects of climate change will also be discussed up to the projected post-closure phase of the Project.
 This discussion will include a description of climate data used.

-The EIS will provide details of a number of planning, design and construction strategies intended to minimize the potential environmental effects of the environment on the project.
+The EIS will provide details of a number of planning, design and construction strategies intended to minimize the potential environmental effects of the environment on the Project.

-7.2 Scope of the factors
+7.2 Scope of the Factors